 Regardless of your skill-level, making good musical progress is very dependent on developing a solid foundation of musical skills and musical knowledge.
-Together you and I will explore creative ways that can help you to develop and nurture the essential foundations of music.
+Together we'll explore creative ways to help you develop and nurture the essential foundations of music.
 On the other hand, I can help immensely to accelerate your rate of growth and progress if you've already been on the learning journey for a while.

 How to learn the notes on your BASS guitar:

 Start by working on memorizing the notes at the fret markers at the very least.
 Make it a point to work on at least the first three fret markers, for starters:

 E string = G A B

 G string = A# C D

 ...notice how with the exception of A#, these correspond to all the white notes on a Piano.

 Then over time with regular practice you'll start to subconsciously fill in the in-between notes.
 Remember that the whole fretboard just repeats after the 12th fret.
 Remember also that the top 2 (thinner) D & G strings are exactly the same as the bottom 2 (thicker) E & A strings, but just two frets further forward - i.e. Octaves!

 TIP: Yes, it's totally easy to use octave patterns (together with cross-string 5-fret, 7-fret repetitions) to skip and jump to anywhere on the neck, so why not memorize the note names as you go along?!